-- Guiding investment in proven and emerging technologies such as electric vehicles, building efficiency and renewable energy.
+- Investment in proven and emerging technologies such as electric vehicles, building efficiency and renewable energy.

-Council is saving around $338,000pa on energy and has reduced emissions by more than 20%.
+Council is saving around $338,000pa on its own energy use and has reduced emissions by more than 20%.

 Sourcing 30% of Council's electricity from the Moree Solar Farm